First order asymptotics of the sample average approximation method to solve risk averse stochastic progams: Introduction

-dependent on the sample size $n$.
-Such error rates might be interesting to identify possible convergence rates for the optimal values of the SAA method other than $n^{1/2}$.
-Also from a practical viewpoint they might give some hints for which sample sizes the SAA method provides sufficiently satisfying approximations.
-Very recently, the issue of deviation probabilities has been addressed in \cite{BartlTangpi2020}, where $G(\cdot,z)$ is assumed to be linear for $z\in\RRR^{d}$.
-Our contribution is to investigate error rates for more general goal functions, however restricting ourselves to divergence risk measure in order to keep the paper more comprehensive.

 The paper is organized as follows.
-We shall start with the introduction of divergence risk measures, pointing out some outstanding examples, e.g. the \textit{Average Value at Risk} and the \textit{entropic risk measure}.
-In the two sections following then, we shall present respectively our main results concerning the first order asymptotics of the SAA method, and the error rates.
-In contrast with the risk neutral setting the optimal values of the SAA method might have nonnormal asymptotic distributions, however normality of the asymptotic distribution may be often guaranteed if the genuine optimization problem has a unique solution.
+We shall start with a general central limit theorem type result for the optimal values of classical risk neutral stochastic programs.
+The point is that we may extend this result if the SAA method is applied to risk averse stochastic programs.
+In Section \ref{FOA absolute semideviations} this will be demonstrated in the case that stochastic programs are expressed in terms of absolute semideviations, whereas in Section \ref{generalized divergence risk measures} the application to stochastic programs under divergence risk measures are considered.
+Our main asymptotic results are based on a technical result concerning the convergence of the sequence $\big(\sum_{j=1}^{n}G(\cdot,Z_{j})/n\big)_{n\in\NNN}$ in the path space.
+It will be formulated in Section \ref{basic result}.
+Finally Section \ref{Beweise} gathers proofs of results from the previous sections.

-The essential new ingredient of our results is to replace analytic conditions on the paths $G(\cdot,z)$ with requirements which intuitively make the family $\{G(\theta,Z)\mid\theta\in\Theta\}$ of random variables small in some sense.
+The essential new ingredient of our results is to replace analytic conditions on the paths $G(\cdot,z)$ with requirements which intuitively make the family $\{G(\theta,Z)\mid\theta\in\Theta\}$ of random variables small in some certain sense.
 Fortunately, the respective invoked conditions are satisfied if the paths $G(\cdot,z)$ are H\"older continuous.
-Stochastic programs with such goal functions will be called \textit{H\"older programs}, and the application of our results to them will be subject of Section 5.
-In Section 6 we shall show that we may also utilize our results to study the SAA method for stochastic programs, where the paths $G(\cdot,z)$ are piecewise linear but not necessarily continuous.
+We shall also see that we may utilize our results to study the SAA method for stochastic programs, where the paths $G(\cdot,z)$ are piecewise H\"older continuous but not necessarily continuous or convex.
 Value functions of two stage mixed-integer programs are typical examples for goal functions of such a kind.
-Finally, Section 7 gathers the proofs of our main results.